RLOpenCatalyst/rg-doc/source/Features.rst

 Public Study
 ------------
-A principal may create a data-store.
+As a principal Invetigator you can create a data-store.
 The “Study” details page will show a tabbed area with the following tabs:

 	a.
 Study details : The “Study details” tab will show all the details of the study available in the collection.
 Actions associated with the study will be shown in an actions bar on the right side of the page.
 	b.
 Resource details: The “Resource details” tab will show the details of the associated product (S3 bucket).
 This will replicate the product details page of the associated S3 bucket and show the same actions associated with the s3 bucket.